Property Litigation Costs: Recovery and Negotiation

 - Where a party has unreasonably increased their costs, this can give rise to a wasted costs order.

 A wasted costs order can be made when a party’s conduct increases costs and are usually made against legal representatives themselves for their conduct of the case.
+Once costs are agreed, these are generally payable within 14 days.

 Alternative Dispute Resolution